cloudbank-project/image-research-computing-tutorial/README.md

 In the sub-folder called `bootstrap` we go through the process of building this machine image.

-I the sub-folder called `waterhackweek` we go from the rebuilt Jupyterlab VM to cloning a repository of notebooks on the VM for a particular research topic.
+In the sub-folder called `waterhackweek` we go from the rebuilt Jupyterlab VM to cloning a repository of notebooks on the VM for a particular research topic.